thumper/thumper.github.io/_posts/2019-08-20-advice-to-a-young-engineer.md

 A good apprenticeship effectively changes who you are.
-You want to become a "tool" that the mentor can deploy, trusting that your values overlap to the point where you need minimal supervision.
+You want to become a "tool" that the mentor can deploy, trusting that your values overlap to the point where you eventually need minimal supervision.

 Suggestions for further reading:
 * [Forge Your Own Bubble](https://medium.com/the-polymath-project/you-are-the-average-of-the-five-people-you-spend-the-most-time-with-a2ea32d08c72)